curtwis/lom-idler/README.md

 1. Change line 35 in `server.js` from `headless: true` to `headless: false` This will allow you to interact with the browser window and login for the first time

-2. After the initial login, change headless back to `false` for background operation
+2. After the initial login, change headless back to `true` for background operation

 ## Usage